8th Street Improvements

 Ribbon cutting on 8th street

 Phase 2 kicked off in Spring 2024 when we initiated data collection and a review of existing 8th Street conditions.
-With support from a design consultant, we will evaluate the space as it is today through public and stakeholder outreach meetings, and subsequently, gather feedback and finalize a proposed design.
+With support from a design consultant, we evaluated the space as it is today through public and stakeholder outreach meetings, and subsequently, gathered feedback and finalized a proposed design.
 The design includes opportunities for improvements such as bike parking, pedestrian walkways, furnishing zone amenities, signage, lighting, public art, landscaping, seating and other accessibility upgrades.

 People making plans in City Hall